evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 One should be able to move between screens and we will see how to do that in Expo Router.
 To achieve this expo router has a [`<Link`](https://expo.github.io/router/docs/features/linking)`/>` component or `useRouter` hook. so let's make it when we click on a character we move to a dynamic route to view that particular character's details.

 Head over to the project and create a new folder inside the `app` directory and name it `details` , then create a file `[id].tsx` inside this folder.
 This will serve as our dynamic route screen, where characters' details will be shown.
-Expo router makes it easy too use to create screens on the fly. add the code to our just created screen.
+Expo router makes it easy to add navigation on the fly.
+Add the code to our just created screen.

 ```javascript
 import { View, Text, ViewStyle, TextStyle, Image } from "react-native";